bexi/ArtistAlbumAPI/README.md

 * Memory-Cache
   - Seemed easy to work with
   - No db
+  - (minus - would not work with several servers or cloud resources)
 * Mocha and supertest
   - Mocha: easy to work with
   - Supertest: for testing API parts